moorepants/eng122/content/pages/syllabus.rst

 Learning Objectives
 -------------------

-1. Students will derive and interpret analytical vibrational theory.
+There are three broad learning objectives that we focus on in the course:

+1. Students will be able to analyze vibrational measurement data to draw conclusions about the measured system's vibrational nature and describe how the systems behaves vibrational.
-2. Students will create models of mechanical systems capable of explaining vibrational phenomena.
+2. Students will be able to create simple mathematical and computational models of real vibrating systems that can be used to answer specific questions about the system by concisely demonstrating the vibrational phenomena.
-3. Students will write computer programs that simulate and explore vibrating mechanical systems.
-4. Students will analyze and interpret simulations and measurements of mechanical systems.
+3. Students will be able to design a mechanical structure that has desirable vibrational behavior.

+Students that master these three core learning objectives will be well prepared to use mechanical vibration concepts, theories, and tools to solve engineering problems.

 Prerequisites
 -------------